Major depressive disorder: History

 The term unipolar (along with the related term bipolar) was coined by the neurologist and psychiatrist Karl Kleist, and subsequently used by his disciples Edda Neele and Karl Leonhard.

-The term Major depressive disorder was introduced by a group of US clinicians in the mid-1970s as part of proposals for diagnostic criteria based on patterns of symptoms (called the "Research Diagnostic Criteria", building on earlier Feighner Criteria), and was incorporated into the DSM-III in 1980.
+The term major depressive disorder was introduced by a group of US clinicians in the mid-1970s as part of proposals for diagnostic criteria based on patterns of symptoms (called the "Research Diagnostic Criteria", building on earlier Feighner Criteria), and was incorporated into the DSM-III in 1980.
 The American Psychiatric Association added "major depressive disorder" to the Diagnostic and Statistical Manual of Mental Disorders (DSM-III), as a split of the previous depressive neurosis in the DSM-II, which also encompassed the conditions now known as dysthymia and adjustment disorder with depressed mood.
 To maintain consistency the ICD-10 used the same criteria, with only minor alterations, but using the DSM diagnostic threshold to mark a mild depressive episode, adding higher threshold categories for moderate and severe episodes.
 The ancient idea of melancholia still survives in the notion of a melancholic subtype.

 The new definitions of depression were widely accepted, albeit with some conflicting findings and views.
 There have been some continued empirically based arguments for a return to the diagnosis of melancholia.
 There has been some criticism of the expansion of coverage of the diagnosis, related to the development and promotion of antidepressants and the biological model since the late 1950s.

 Society and culture

 Terminology

-The term "depression" is used in a number of different ways.
+The term depression is used in a number of different ways.
 It is often used to mean this syndrome but may refer to other mood disorders or simply to a low mood.
 People's conceptualizations of depression vary widely, both within and among cultures.
 "Because of the lack of scientific certainty," one commentator has observed, "the debate over depression turns on questions of language.
 What we call it—'disease,' 'disorder,' 'state of mind'—affects how we view, diagnose, and treat it."
 There are cultural differences in the extent to which serious depression is considered an illness requiring personal professional treatment, or an indicator of something else, such as the need to address social or moral problems, the result of biological imbalances, or a reflection of individual differences in the understanding of distress that may reinforce feelings of powerlessness, and emotional struggle.

+Cultural dimension

+Cultural differences contribute to different prevalence of symptoms.
+In their article, "Do the Chinese somatize depression?
+A cross-cultural study", Parker and others discuss the cultural differences in prevalent symptoms of depression between individualistic and collectivistic cultures.
+The authors reveal that individuals with depression in collectivistic cultures tend to present more somatic symptoms and less affective symptoms compared to those in individualistic cultures.
+The finding suggests that individualistic cultures' "warranting" or validating of one's expression of emotions explains this cultural difference since collectivistic cultures see this as a taboo against the social cooperation it deems one of the most significant values.